 Chief Marketing Officer

-As Chief Marketing Officer for the GSMA, Michael O’Hara leads the GSMA’s global marketing and communications programmes and initiatives, working in close partnership with the organisation’s membership to identify, prioritise and execute on strategic marketing issues for the mobile industry.
+As Chief Marketing Officer for the GSMA, Michael O’Hara leads the GSMA’s global marketing and communications programmes, working closely with the organisation’s membership to identify, prioritise and execute on strategic marketing issues for the mobile industry.

-Previously, Michael served as Chief Marketing Officer at Nortel Networks in Europe.
-In that role, he had responsibility for Nortel’s marketing and sales operations programs in Europe, the Middle East and Africa, directing functions such as public relations, advertising, government relations, analyst relations, events, customer training and field marketing.
-Prior to that, Michael was Vice President of Global Business Operations reporting to the Chief Operating Officer, and he also held management positions in a number of areas including sales, operations, customer service and manufacturing engineering with Nortel Networks in Europe.
+Previously, Michael served as Chief Marketing Officer at Nortel Networks in Europe, responsible for Nortel’s marketing and sales operations programs in Europe, the Middle East and Africa.
+Also at Nortel, he was Vice President of Global Business Operations reporting to the Chief Operating Officer, and he held additional management positions in a number of areas including sales, operations, customer service, and manufacturing engineering with Nortel Networks in Europe.

 He holds an honours degree in Electrical and Electronic Engineering from the Queens University of Belfast.